lilydjwg/dpms-off/README.md

 Same as `xset dpms force off`, but for Wayland.
+And it's written in Rust!

 It requires [zwlr_output_power_manager_v1](https://wayland.app/protocols/wlr-output-power-management-unstable-v1) and [org_kde_kwin_idle](https://wayland.app/protocols/kde-idle) support from the Wayland compositer. wlroots supports this.